MKrale/MKrale.github.io/_pages/about.md

 I'm supervised by <a href='https://nilsjansen.org/'>Dr. Nils Jansen</a> and <a href="https://tdsimao.github.io/">Dr. Thiago D. Simão </a>, and part of the research group <a href='https://AI-FM.org/'>AI-FM</a>.

 In my research, I focus on model-based algorithms with strong theoretical foundations for complex decision-making processes, with a particular interest in partial observability.
-Particular topics of interest include *active measure* environments and robust POMDPs.
+Particular topics of interest include *active measure* environments, where agents have explicit control over their observations, and *robust POMDPs*, where the agent needs to be robust against a set of possible dynamics.
 Have a look at my <a href='https://mkrale.com/projects/'>projects page</a> for more information about these topics!